My brother-in-law, Bill McGowan, passed away unexpectedly last week.

 Grief will reconnect, reshape and restart your heart.

-Memories that see the sun but feel the darkness.
+Memories see the sun but feel the darkness.

-That challenge us to reach through the darkness and the slivered shadows of light that lie beyond the layers, to a place of radical reverence and pure joy.
+They challenge us to reach through the slivered shadows of light to a place of radical reverence and pure joy.

 A place where Bill lived in his heart everyday.